 Importance of High Tg PCB

 High Tg PCBs are crucial in applications where the PCB is subjected to high temperatures, such as in automotive, aerospace, and industrial control systems.
 They are also used in high-density and high-speed PCB designs, where the heat generated by the components can cause the PCB to deform and affect its performance.
-High Tg PCBs offer better mechanical and thermal stability, which translates to a longer lifespan and better performance for the electronic devices.
+High Tg PCBs offer better mechanical and thermal stability, which translates to a longer lifespan and better performance for electronic devices.

 High Tg PCB Applications